Eastore-project/fildeal/README.md

-generate <files...>                Generate a data segment piece from the given files and output it to stdout. splitpiece <file> <outputDir>      Split the specified file into pieces and save them in the output directory. initiate <inputFolder> <miner>     Initiate a deal with the specified input folder and miner.
+generate <files...>                Generate a data segment piece from the given files and output it to stdout. splitpiece <file> <outputDir>      Split the specified file into pieces and save them in the output directory. initiate <inputFolder> <miner>     Initiate a deal with the specified input folder and miner. boost-index <file>                 Parse and index an aggregate file similar to Boost.

 Examples:
 fildeal cmp a.car b.car
 fildeal generate a.car b.car c.car > out.dat
-fildeal splitpiece input.car outputDir fildeal initiate inputFolder miner [--server] [--testnet]
+fildeal splitpiece input.car outputDir fildeal initiate inputFolder miner [--server] [--testnet] fildeal boost-index file.car
 ```

 ### Commands